gitkhlam/englishman/README.md

   - Words are loaded from a CSV file in the project root.
   - Additional words can be added via Google Sheets.

+- **Additional features**:
+  - Clicking on the last "n" in the Logo enables API examples mode for selection.
+  - Clicking on the word count in test mode toggles the animation (show or hide).

 ## Installation

 1. Clone the repository: